Gentle Care for Little Smiles

 The American Dental Association (ADA) recommends that children visit the dentist as soon as their first tooth erupts.
 We encourage you to schedule an appointment for your little one no later than around his or her first birthday.
 The sooner your child becomes familiar with visiting the dentist, the sooner he or she will understand and appreciate the importance of good oral hygiene.
 After that initial visit, we will want you to bring your little one in every six months so we can keep track of his or her oral health and address any developments that may arise.
 From tips for brushing and flossing properly, to fluoride treatments and dental sealants to strengthen and protect young teeth, Mai Dental provides complete care for younger patients.

 Dr. Vi Truong-Mai is proud of our youth-friendly office.
 We have the reputation for comfort, fun, and energy.
 Here are some of the highlights we have for children:

 - Blankets and pillows

 - Coloring books that teach about oral care

 - Nitrous oxide to help our young patients feel at ease

-- Baby Bottle Syndrome: Never put a baby to bed with a bottle of sugary juice or formula, only water.
-It can result in rampant tooth decay; upper front teeth are most commonly affected.
+- Baby Bottle Syndrome: Never put a baby to bed with a bottle of sugary juice or formula, but instead use only water.
+Other beverages can result in rampant tooth decay; the upper front teeth are most commonly affected.
 This phenomenon also occurs when children suck on pacifiers dipped in honey.

 - Thumb sucking: This common childhood habit may look cute but it can ruin proper alignment of developing adult teeth, causing them to protrude, and eventually require braces.